ADVANTICS/documentation/products/adm-pc-bp25/docs/theory_of_operation.md

 2. Enable one AFE as NEUTRAL mode (or generate the Neutral from another AFE in Boost+Neutral)

-3. Enable one AFE as ¨Inverter 3-phase¨ mode.
+3. Enable one AFE as "Inverter 3-phase" mode.
 Step 2 and 3 may be done in any order.

 4. Once the voltage has stabilized (may take around 0.5 to 1 second from the moment that the CAN message is sent), then the other 2 AFEs can be enabled as well.
 At this point, they will be in parallel generating an AC waveform.